afolivieri/vk_scraper/readme.md

 The target name is retrieved from the target `url`: `https://vk.com/<target name>`

-NB Timezone is set for `"Europe/Amsterdam"`, I have to understand how VK use their timestamps, so the post date could be unreliable of a couple of hours at the moment.
+NB Timezone is set for `"Europe/Moscow"`

 **For any new feature, bug, help, etc. Just contact me @ albertofedericoolivieri@gmail.com or open a ticket.**